• Skip to primary navigation

 Ingredients

-Limes: Always use freshly squeezed lime juice for making cocktails, bottled juice is not an option in this case.
+Limes: Always use freshly squeezed juice - bottled juice isnโ€™t a good substitute.

 Crushed ice

-How to make a mojito with gin?
+How to make a gin cocktail with mint?

-• Muddle to release some of the lime juice and mint flavors.
-If you have a professional muddler or a shaker, use that.
+Tips: If you have a professional muddler or a shaker, use that.
 I donโ€™t have any of them, so I use a small wooden rolling pin.
 It works very well.
+Donโ€™t crush the mint too much; just bruise it to help it release its oils.

-Tips to make in a pitcher
+Make the cocktail in a pitcher

-• Use a larger rolling pin to muddle the lime leaves and lime slices.
+Use a larger rolling pin to muddle the lime leaves and lime slices, and use a long wooden spoon to stir the ingredients.

-• Adjust the amount of ice to ensure that everything else fits in the pitcher.
+Adjust the amount of ice to ensure that everything else fits in the pitcher.

-• You can use slightly fewer cucumber slices for such a large quantity.
+You can use slightly fewer cucumber slices for such a large quantity.
 Again, adjust depending on the size of the pitcher.

 How to serve?

-• You can make the mixture in advance but only add the ice and the decoration mint at the last moment.
+You can make the mixture in advance, but only add the ice and the decoration mint at the last moment.

 More drinks

-• Creme de Cassis Recipe
+Crรจme de Cassis Recipe (Black Currant Liqueur)

 Do you like this recipe?